Advanced Frida Usage Part 1 – iOS Encryption Libraries | 8kSec Blogs

 }

-In order to search or select for the EncryptedStore objects we can use ObjC.chooseSync function.
-Frida-1-3 Now we have a way to get valid database handle.
+In order to search or select for the EncryptedStore objects we can use ObjC.chooseSync function. frida-1-3 Now we have a way to get valid database handle.
 If we take a look at the function definition for sqlite3_errmsg we can see that it accepts single parameter(sqlite3*) which is going to be our database handle and it returns const char * or string representation if an error occurred (return value from using sqlite3 functions did not succeeded).

 In fridas world, both sqlite3* and const char* are simply represented as pointer.
 So, in order to actually call this function, we need to “create” it in frida.
 We do that by creating new NativeFunction object.
 The first parameter is the actual address of the sqlite3_errmsg function, the second is its return value and the last argument is an array of argument types.
 Putting this all together looks like this: